Plaetorius/override/level04/walkthrough.md

 int prctl(int op, ...);
 ```
 **Description**
-USed to manipulate various aspects of a thread or process.
+Used to manipulate various aspects of a thread or process.
 The first argument is the action, and the remainder or the arguments depends on that very first one.

+At first, I thought that I would need to exploit some forking mechanism.
+In fact, it's more about creating a shellcode that doesn't use `execve()`, as it's catched in the process and makes the process kill itself.

+So, what do we traditionally do when we get a shellcode?
+We `cat /homes/levelxx/.pass`
+What does cat do?
+It `open()`, `read()` and `write()`.
+No `execve()`.
+So, we want to craft a payload that opens `/homes/level05/.pass`, reads its content and writes it to us on the standard output.